madeintheusb/NusbioMCU/README.md

 ### Facts

 * Everything is plug and play
+* All .NET code is open-source
-* All .NET source is written in C# and is open-source
+* Main library is written in C#
-* C#, VB.NET and PowerShell source available
+* Samples available in C#, VB.NET and PowerShell

 # Links